thegooddocsproject/website-hugo/content/en/working-group/business-case.md

 We aim to discover the optimal information that could be used for a documentation business case, then create materials that help people make their own business case supporting documentation investment.

-We are currently identifying key statistics and metrics used by business decision makers, that could be used to support a proposal for increasing docs investment.
+We are identifying key statistics and metrics used by business decision makers, that could be used to support a proposal for increasing docs investment.